-If we assumed another 6% growth from 2020-2030, Duxbury would reach 10% in the year 2035.
+We assumed approximately growth of 5% from the 2010 to 2020 census which includes the 214 units at Island Creek North and 100 new single-family homes.
+Therefore, the town will be hard pressed to reach 10% in the next five years.
+We have included the 22 units that need to be added to the inventory in 2019, and the five units from the Lincoln Street development in 2021, and a to be determined affordable rental development in 2022.
+We have suggested based on current planning efforts that an affordable rental development of 60 units in 2022 may be possible.
 It is recognized that the Town alone cannot accomplish all of its affordable housing goals.
 It can and should, however, use its resources and planning initiatives to further encourage and facilitate the production of affordable housing.
 Section 12 outlines specific strategies that the Town can pursue to accomplish its housing goals.